LyubomirLambov/LyubomirLambov/README.md

 Hi there 👋
 My name is Lyubomir Lambov

 - 🔭 Profile : Self-driven and motivated Softwere developer .
 Also studying in Tech University of Gabrovo - Softwere and computer engenering.
-About to finish my 2nd year.
+Just finished my 2nd year in University

 - 🌱 I’m currently learning as a programming lenguage C#
 - 2016 gradueted school